← Back to Terminal

 1. Custom silicon: Google TPUs (v5e/v6, powers Gemini training and inference), Amazon Trainium/Inferentia (Trainium2 shipping 2025, multi-billion run rate), Microsoft Maia (custom AI accelerator, deployed in Azure), Meta MTIA (inference chip for recommendation/ranking).
 Each chip displaces NVIDIA GPUs for internal workloads.

 2. AMD gaining share: MI300X competitive on price/performance for inference.
 Data center GPU revenue growing >100% YoY.
-Projected
+Projected $10-15B by 2026.

 3. Inference-dominant workload mix: Training requires cutting-edge GPUs (NVIDIA advantage).
 Inference is cost-sensitive and amenable to custom/alternative hardware.
 As inference becomes 70-80% of compute spend, cheaper alternatives gain.